Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Results

-To generate the time-evolved state, we implemented a single-step first-order Trotterized evolution with a time step $\Delta t = 0.25$ [see Fig.\ref{fig:trotter_xxz}].
+To generate the time-evolved state, we implemented a single-step first-order Trotterized evolution with a time step $\Delta t = 0.15$ for $N=48$ and $\Delta t = 0.12$ for $N=62$ [see Fig.\ref{fig:trotter_xxz}].
 The evolved state was repeatedly measured in the computational basis, and the collected bitstrings were post-selected to enforce two symmetries inherent to the XXZ Hamiltonian: first, conservation of the z-component of the total spin $S^{z}$ and second, reflection symmetry of the spin chain.
 Enforcing symmetry at the sampling stage significantly stabilizes the reconstruction of the reduced Hilbert space and suppresses noise-induced leakage into symmetry-forbidden sectors. \\

-For all the calculation presented in this work is done by constructing the Hamiltonian matrix in reduced dimension of Hilbert space $m_{SD}$ at the end of 2$^{nd}$ iteration of the BA algorithm and gs energy and wavefunctions are calculated.
-In Fig. \ref{fig:percentage_error_states} the percentage error in the gs energy as a function of the number of most probable bases in the second iteration $m_1$ is shown.
-The percentage error in gs energy is defined as, $\Delta E_{gs}=\frac{E_{gs}(BA)-E_{gs}(ED)}{E_{gs}(ED)} \times 100$ where $E_{gs}(BA)$ and $E_{gs}(ED)$ are total gs energy calculated from the BA algorithm and ED method respectively. $\Delta E_{gs}$ decreases rapidly as the number of basis states increases.
-For $m_1=96$ and $\Delta E_{gs}$ is reduced to approximately $1\%$ and this accuracy is achieved only by recovering around $18\%$ of the total Hilbert space after $2^{nd}$ iteration shown in Table.\ref{tab:subspace_error}. \\
+For all the calculation presented in this work is done by constructing the Hamiltonian matrix in reduced dimension of Hilbert space at the end of second iteration of the BA algorithm.
+Then the ground state energies and wavefunctions are calculated.
+In Fig. \ref{fig:percentage_error_states} (b) the percentage error in the gs energy is shown as a function of the number of the percentage of the total Hilbert space dimension.
+The percentage error in gs energy is defined as, $\Delta E_{gs}=\frac{E_{gs}(BA)-E_{gs}(DMRG)}{E_{gs}(DMRG)} \times 100$ where $E_{gs}(BA)$ and $E_{gs}(DMRG)$ are total gs energy calculated from the BA algorithm and DMRG method respectively. $\Delta E_{gs}$ decreases rapidly as the number of basis states increases.

-There are two factors which effect the generation of new basis set first the number of initial basis set at the beginning of $(i+1)^{th}$ iteration $m_i$ and number of measurement shots $M_s$.
-Larger number of $m_i$ help to generate the larger amount of basis states faster, whereas higher number of shots will generate new basis states, but these states may include from higher order of spin flips of original basis state.
-In Fig. \ref{fig:percentage_error_states} (a), we show the dependence of $\Delta E_{gs}$ on $m_1$ for two $M_s=$ 20K and 40K and $\Delta=1.0$.
-Increasing $m_1$ expands dimension of relevant reduced Hilbert space at the second step and resulting higher accuracy of energy as shown in Fig. \ref{fig:percentage_error_states} (a).
-The higher number of $M_s$ lead to reducing sampling fluctuations, highlighting the importance of measurement statistics in the reconstruction process.
+There are two factors that affect the generation of new basis set, first the number of initial basis set at the beginning of $(i+1)^{th}$ iteration $m_i$ and the number of measurement shots $M_s$.
+The larger number of $m_i$ helps to generate the larger amount of basis states faster, whereas the higher number of shots will generate new basis states, but these states may include spin flips of higher order from the original basis state.